 What’s the best thing about playing women’s rugby union?

 The Breakettes believe the best thing about playing women’s rugby is the team and community we are a part of no matter what background or culture, the Breakettes thrive week in week out to make the team strive for greatness.
 As we are a part of the Northern Beaches we already believe in trusting and staying loyal to those we surround ourselves with.
 We believe in building strong friendships throughout the team, with coaches and all the other people involved in the club.
 That’s what makes us strong and gives us strength to perform week in week out.
 The before game nerves which then turn into excitement as we run through the tunnel made by other grades brings the fairness and gives the women a sense of belonging and identity to an amazing club.
-As we continue to thrive on the support and commitment we have receive since starting the Breakettes.
+As we continue to thrive on the support and commitment we have received since starting the Breakettes, the momentum will grow.